Picking-gh/at-rss/README.md

 ## Key Features

 - **Magnet Link Extraction:**
-  When an `extracter` is specified in the `at-rss.conf` file, the script extracts a hash from a designated element (e.g., `title`, `link`, `description`, `enclosure`, or `guid`) using a user-defined regular expression pattern (this script use `bith`, the pattern is `"([a-f0-9]{40})"`).
+  When an `extracter` is specified in the `at-rss.conf` file, the script extracts a hash from a designated element (e.g., `title`, `link`, `description`, `enclosure`, or `guid`) using a user-defined regular expression pattern.
 This hash is then used to reconstruct a magnet link, replacing the original link in the `enclosure` element.
+This script uses `bith`, the pattern is usually `"([a-f0-9]{40})"`.

 - **Support for aria2c and transmission:**
-  The script supports both aria2c and Transmission, allowing users to choose their preferred torrent client—one for downloading BT and the other for PT.
-You can simply specify either `aria2c` or `transmission` to go, as many users start them with the default configuration.
+  This script supports both aria2c and Transmission, giving users the flexibility to choose their preferred torrent client—whether it's for downloading BT or PT, for example.
+This is done by specifying `aria2c` or `transmission` for each feed.
+This is probably not the best way, but it works.

 - **Keyword Filtering:**
-  Filters can be applied to the `title` element of RSS items, allowing for both inclusion and exclusion criteria.
-The filters support complex conditions, such as multiple keywords with AND/OR logic.
-For additional details on keyword filtering and configuration, please refer to the `at-rss.conf` file.
+  Filters (not using regular expressions) can be applied to the `title` element of RSS items, allowing for both inclusion and exclusion criteria.
+These filters support simple combining conditions with AND/OR logic.
+For more details on keyword filtering and configuration, please refer to the `at-rss.conf` file..

 **Note:**
 The magnet link extraction feature may not be universally applicable; one is encouraged to modify the source code as needed.